Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 stream only after many hours) does not require a fast reaction.

-The receiver uses local time to be able to schedule events — to determine, for example, if it's time to deliver a certain packet right away.
+The receiver uses local time to be able to schedule events — to determine, for example, if it is time to deliver a certain packet right away.
 The timestamps in the packets themselves are just references to the beginning of the session.
 When a packet is received (with a timestamp from the sender), the receiver makes a reference to